(Photo Credit: Rich Gagnon - Getty Images)

 But here's the catch - he's going to be playing alongside Pastrnak, who is one of the ELITE goal scorers, and playmakers in the WORLD.
 Additionally, Lindholm is an EXCELLENT defensive player, and plays with edge.

-SO - with all of this in mind, where does Boston stack up against the rest of the league?
-What's Boston's ceiling?
+SO - with all of this in mind, where does Boston stack up against the rest of the league, and what's their ceiling?

-But could they conceivably - based on their roster - win the Stanley Cup?
+But could they conceivably win the Stanley Cup - based on their roster?

 Yes, their roster has the *potential to do so.